tigoe/mqtt-examples/readme.md

 There is also an example here that combines [p5.js](https://p5js.org) with the [Web MIDI API](https://www.w3.org/TR/webmidi/), sending MIDI messages over an MQTT broker.
 It's called [mqtt-midi-client](p5-mqtt-client/mqtt-midi-client).

+## Hue Control with QR Code Client

+Here is a [p5.js-based client with QR code](MqttWithQRCode).
+It generates its URL in a QR code, to make it easy to pass from one phone to another.
+It works with [this Philips Hue client](MqttLightControl), which sends HTTP messages to a local Philips Hue hub to control Hue lights.

 ## MQTT Brokers